Hindu atheism: Historical development

-The Rig Veda, the oldest of the Vedas, deals with significant skepticism around the fundamental question of a creator God and the creation of the universe.
-It does not, at many instances, categorically accept the existence of a creator God.
-Nasadiya Sukta (Creation Hymn) in the tenth chapter of the Rig Veda states:
+The Rig Veda, the oldest of the Vedas, deals with significant skepticism around the fundamental question of a divine creator and the createdness of the universe.
+It does not, in many instances, categorically accept the existence of a creator, or if it seemingly does so, it still remains skeptical about the capacity of such a god.
+Nasadiya Sukta (Creation Hymn) of the Rig Veda states:

 The Brihadaranyaka, Isha, Mundaka (in which Brahman is everything and "no-thing") and especially the Chandogya Upanishads have also been interpreted as atheistic because of their stress on the subjective self.
-In the Brihadaranyaka Upanishad (800BCE), early arguments were made against the emphasis on a personal god.
+In the Brihadaranyaka Upanishad (800 BCE), early arguments were made against the emphasis on a personal god.

-Mimamsa was a realistic, pluralistic school of philosophy which was concerned with the exegesis of the Vedas.
-The core text of the school was the Purva Mimamsa Sutras of Jaimini (c.
+Mimamsa is a realistic, pluralistic school of philosophy which was concerned with the exegesis of the Vedas.
+The core text of the school were the Purva Mimamsa Sutras of Jaimini (c.
 200 BCE–200 CE).
-Mimamsa philosophers believed that the revelation of the Vedas was sacred, authorless (apaurusheyatva) and infallible, and that it was essential to preserve the sanctity of the Vedic ritual to maintain dharma (cosmic order).
-As a consequence of the belief in sanctity of the ritual, Mimamsas rejected the notion of God in any form.
+Mimamsa philosophers believed that the revelation of the Vedas was sacred, authorless (apaurusheyatva) and infallible, and that it was essential to preserve the sanctity of the Vedic ritual to maintain Dharma (cosmic order).
+As a consequence of the belief in sanctity of the ritual, Mimamsas rejected the notion of gods in any form.
 Later commentators of the Mimamsa sutras such as Prabhākara (c.
-7th century CE) advanced arguments against the existence of God.
-The early Mimamsa not only did not accept God but said that human action itself was enough to create the necessary circumstances for the enjoyment of its fruits.
+7th century CE) advanced arguments against the existence of a god.
+The early Mimamsa not only refused the idea of a deity, but said that human action itself was enough to create the necessary circumstances for the enjoyment of its fruits.

-Samkhya is not fully atheistic and strongly dualistic orthodox (Astika) school of Indian Hindu philosophy.
+Samkhya is a strongly dualistic orthodox (āstika) school of Indian Hindu philosophy that's ambivalent about the concept of a god.
 The earliest surviving authoritative text on classical Samkhya philosophy is the Samkhyakarika (c.
 350–450 CE) of Iśvarakṛṣṇa.
-The Samkhyakarika is silent on the issue of Isvara's existence or nonexistence, although first millennium commentators such as Gaudapada understand the text as compatible with some concept of God.
+The Samkhyakarika is silent on the issue of Isvara's (the creator god's) existence or nonexistence, although first millennium commentators, such as Gaudapada, understand the text as being compatible with some concept of a god.
 However, the Samkhya Sutra (14th c.
-CE) and its commentaries explicitly attempt to disprove God's existence through reasoned argument.
+CE) and its commentaries explicitly attempt to disprove a god's existence through reasoned argument.